 With fall approaching, I wanted to take advantage of the peak apple season.
-What is a better way than decadent apple muffins, perfect for breakfast, snacking, or even dessert!
-This recipe marries two popular recipes on the website, applesauce muffins and gluten-free coffee cake.
+What is a better way than decadent gluten-free apple cinnamon muffins, perfect for breakfast, snacking, or even dessert.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- First make the streusel crumb topping.
-Combine the dry ingredients – brown sugar, gluten-free flour, and cinnamon.
+For the crumb topping combine the dry ingredients – brown sugar, gluten-free flour, and cinnamon.
 Stir in the melted butter and egg yolk until well combined.
 The egg yolk acts as an extra binder, so the streusel clumps together, instead of being dry and sandy.

-- Next, add the dry ingredients – gluten-free flour, baking soda, baking powder, cinnamon, and salt.
+Next, add the dry ingredients to the wet ingredients – gluten-free flour, baking soda, baking powder, cinnamon, and salt.
 Finally, mix in the chopped apples on low speed.

-- Divide the muffin batter between 12 muffin tins, filling all the way to the top.
+Divide the batter in the muffin pan, filling all the way to the top.
+I like to use a large trigger scoop to do this quickly and evenly.
 Break off chunks of crumb topping and press gently on top.

-- Bake for 18-20 minutes, rotating halfway through.
+Bake for about 18-20 minutes, rotating halfway through.
+Test with a toothpick to make sure the muffins are cooked through under the topping.
 Transfer muffins to a cooling rack and drizzle with glaze, if desired.

-Muffins may also be stored at room temperature in an airtight container up to 3 days.
+Store cinnamon apple muffins at room temperature in an airtight container or on a platter covered with foil up to 2 days.
 Refrigeration is not recommended because it will dry them out.

 To freeze, make sure they have cooled completely and wrap each muffin in plastic wrap for best results.
-Transfer the muffins to a ziplock freezer bag and freeze up to 3 months.
+Transfer them to a ziplock freezer bag and freeze up to 3 months.
+If you don’t plan on enjoying within a day or two, it’s best to freeze because GF baked goods lose moisture quickly and will dry out.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!